hyperledger/besu/docs/Configuring-Pantheon/Testing-Developing-Nodes.md

 2. Start the bootnode, specifying:

-    * Empty string for the [`--bootnodes`](../Reference/Pantheon-CLI-Syntax.md#bootnodes) option because this is the bootnode.
+    * No arguments for the [`--bootnodes` option](../Reference/Pantheon-CLI-Syntax.md#bootnodes) because this is the bootnode.
     * Network ID for your private network.
     * Genesis file and data directory as in the previous step.

     !!! example
         ```
-        pantheon --bootnodes="" --genesis=privateNetworkGenesis.json --datadir=nodeDataDir --network-id 123
+        pantheon --bootnodes --genesis=privateNetworkGenesis.json --datadir=nodeDataDir --network-id 123
          ```

 To specify this bootnode for another node, the enode URL for the `--bootnodes` option is `enode://<id>@<host:port>` where: